 - 1. Any existing healing wounds, abrasions or cuts that may be present on the caregiver should be covered adequately to prevent transmission to or from an athlete. - 2.
-Any existing healing wounds, abrasions or cuts that may be present on an athlete should be covered with adequate dressing that will withstand the competition that he/she is involved in.
+Any existing healing wounds, abrasions or cuts that may be present on an athlete should be covered with adequate dressing that will withstand the competition that they are involved in.